yaskovdev/blog/_posts/2018-02-05-neural-network-for-picking-mushrooms.md

 <img alt="Training" src="{{ site.url }}/assets/training.png">

-After training network models with 900 iterations of practice data, I can now test the resulting neural network on the real data.
+After the training (900 iterations), I can now test the resulting neural network on the real data.
 The "real data" is the subset of the mushrooms that I had previously put aside and didn't use for the neural network training.
 The tests show that even without the optimization of the network parameters, **the proportion<sup>**</sup> of the correct answers is 0.92**, which is quite good.

 Can I improve the result?
 Apparently, yes.
 For example, I still could play with the neural network configuration and find the best one.
 I also could deal with the training data [in the more optimal way](https://towardsdatascience.com/cross-validation-in-machine-learning-72924a69872f), not just by splitting it in half.
 However, there is another unexpectedly simple algorithm that shows _really_ good results for the mushrooms problem.